OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 11. Check: has the operation been performed?
 If yes, report as insecure.

-[^1]:A secure cookie is only sent to the server when a request is made with the `https:` scheme.
+<a name="myfootnote1">1</a>:A secure cookie is only sent to the server when a request is made with the `https:` scheme.
 [^2]:We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

 ## Tools